Anitaachu/Hobbyproject-2/README.md

 # Hobbyproject-2
-A rock&lt; paper and scissors game
+A rock, paper and scissors game